“Every Moving Thing”

-“Every moving thing that liveth shall be meat for you; even as the green herb have I given you all things” (Genesis 9:3).
+“Every moving thing that liveth shall be meat for you; even as the green herb have I given you all things.”Genesis 9:3

 After the flood, God for the first time authorized, or rather allowed, men to eat meat as food out of necessity.
-The wicked antediluvians were flesh eaters but it was not the original will of the Creator that His creatures should consume flesh.
+The wicked antediluvians did eat the meat of animals but it was not the original will of the Creator that His creatures should consume flesh.
 He had given man plants for food (Genesis 1:29).

-This permission did not imply an unrestrained and unlimited eating of every kind of animal.
-The phrase, “moving thing that liveth,” clearly excludes the eating of carcasses of animals that had died or been killed by other beasts, which the Mosaic law later specifically forbade (Ex.
-22:31; Lev.
-22:8).
-Further, Noah had been given the instructions concerning the distinction between the clean and unclean animals.
-He brought more clean than unclean beasts into the ark (Gen. 7:2), and he offered only clean animals as his burnt offering (Gen. 8:20).
+This permission did not mean the unlimited eating of every kind of animals.
+The phrase, “moving thing that liveth,” clearly excludes the eating of carcasses of animals that had died or been killed by other beasts, which the Mosaic law later specifically forbade (Exodus 22:31; Leviticus 22:8).

 This distinction must have been known to early man so well that it was not necessary for God to draw Noah’s special attention to it.
 It was only when this distinction had been lost through the centuries of man’s estrangement from God that new and written directives were issued regarding clean and unclean animals (Leviticus 11; Deuteronomy 14).